Private copying levy: Questions on fairness

-A difficulty that immediately arises is the practical impossibility of devising a mechanism for distributing the proceeds to copyright holders that is considered "fair" by all copyright holders and consumers.
-Implemented systems are typically restricted to music and may distribute the proceeds proportionally to a measurement of sales of CDs in music shops or amount of air-play on radio or the like.
-This ignores other distribution channels such as the Internet, and it disproportionally benefits popular artists and publishers of the related products.
-Fairer methods would arguably involve extensive sampling of purchasers to determine actual recording behaviour, or alternatively paying all musicians at a simple flat-rate (the preferred method will depend on one's political views).
+A difficulty that arises is devising a mechanism for distributing the proceeds to copyright holders that is considered "fair" by all copyright holders and consumers.
+Fairer methods should involve extensive sampling of users to determine actual copying behaviour, or alternatively paying all musicians at a simple flat-rate.

-While the prime purpose of levy systems is to compensate authors, some part of the collected money is also used for general cultural funding purposes.
-In Germany this is even required by law.
-It acknowledges the purpose of cultural diversity - which is not necessarily identical to free market effects.
-This funding is usually executed by the same entities (collecting societies) that distribute the levy money to individual authors.
-One may question however whether these entities are properly qualified to make culture policy.
+While the main aim of levy systems is to compensate authors for losses due to private copying, some part of the collected money is also used for general cultural funding purposes.
+In Germany this is required by law.
+This funding is usually distributed by the same entities (collecting societies) that distribute the levies to individual authors.

-Levy systems assume that all authors want to exploit their work for money.
-However this is not always true, especially on the internet.
-Many authors do not write to entertain, but to inform readers, listeners and viewers.
-Often their purpose is to reach the widest possible audience rather than make the maximum profit from the copyrighted work by itself.
-The discrepancy between reality and the assumption underlying a levy system is growing as "web 2.0" matures, with pervasive user-supplied content, from Wikipedia to YouTube.

 A further problem is to find a proper tariff base for levies.
 Conceivably the levy may be a percentage of storage media sales price (e.g. 3% in the US).
-The implication of such a scheme is however that the author gets ever less as technology proceeds and becomes less expensive.
-But a price based on units of information (bits, or megabits) is not fair either, as for instance a DVD can be used to store a film, a computer game, a large amount of documents, or measurement data.
-The cost of producing a certain amount of bits widely varies by type of information.
-Measurement data is even not copyrighted at all.
-Yet in today's world of converging technology, storage media can be used for a wide range of purposes.
+The implication of such a scheme is however that the author gets less as technology becomes less expensive.
+But a fixed price based on storage capacity is not fair either, as for instance a smartphone can be used to store copyrighted content such as films or music, but also large of non-copyrighted content, such as personal photos.

 An implementation question that arises is whether the tax applies to any type of copyrighted work or is restricted to a limited field such as music.
 If it is restricted then the issue arises of how to collect the tax on media which can also be used for other purposes.
 The options include: